gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/tab.md

 ## Example

-The following code creates 3 tabs and adds two buttons on each tab.
+The following code creates a tab with 3 tabs pages and adds two buttons on each tab page.

 ```rs
 use appcui::prelude::*;